 128 Knight Hall(307)766-3296

-The Dean of Students Office (DOS) serves as an entry point for a variety of UW student support services.
+The Dean of Students Office (DOS) provides a variety of UW student support services.
 The staff in DOS work to enhance the quality of life for all UW students.
 Assistance with situational needs and student life concerns of individual students and groups of students regarding their personal, academic, and/or social welfare are coordinated by the DOS staff.

 Several offices and programs comprise the Dean of Students Office.
-These include the Dean of Students, Multicultural Affairs, the Students' Attorney, welfare check, and Student Judicial Affairs, all located in Knight Hall.
-Fraternity and Sorority Affairs, Multicultural Resource Center, Rainbow Resource Center, Nontraditional Student Center, Women's Center, and Student Media offices are located in the Wyoming Union.
+These include the Dean of Students, Multicultural Affairs, STOP Violence Program, Student Legal Services, welfare check, and Student Judicial Affairs, all located in Knight Hall.
+Fraternity and Sorority Life, Multicultural Resource Center, Rainbow Resource Center, Nontraditional Student Center, Women's Center, and Student Media offices are located in the Wyoming Union.
 The Veterans Services Center is located in 241 Knight Hall.

 Services available through the Dean of Students Office include individual advisement and consultation regarding situational student life concerns; referral coordination with other university and community services; conflict resolution and consultation regarding student conduct, rights, and responsibilities; advisement in grievance procedures, due process, and student appeals of disputed decisions; official university withdrawals; and authorized absences and emergency contacts.

-DOS staff also have responsibilities as advisers to ASUW Student Government and/or student organizations including Panhellenic and Interfraternity Councils, ASUW Nontraditional Student Council, United Mulitcultural Council, and Freshman Senate.
+DOS staff also have responsibilities as advisers to ASUW and/or student organizations including Panhellenic and Interfraternity Councils, ASUW Nontraditional Student Council, United Multicultural Council, and Freshman Senate.

 The professional staff provide direct assistance to students and groups at any time in the student's career at the university.
 Information, individual advisement and consultation, and assistance with administrative procedures are facilitated in the Knight Hall offices.

-Fraternity and Sorority Affairs: The national fraternities and sororities at UW provide a living/learning environment designed to support the goals of their members.
-Through specifically designed programs, the DOS program coordinator facilitates personal growth, scholastic achievement, and leadership development, as well as being available for individual consultation.
+Fraternity and Sorority Life: The fraternities and sororities at UW provide a living/learning environment designed to support the goals of their members.
+Through intentional educational programs, the FSL program coordinator facilitates personal growth, scholastic achievement, and leadership development, and is available for individual and group consultation.

-Another focus of the STOP Violence Program is to provide support and resources if a student becomes the victim of violence.
-One resource is an on-campus advocate who can help a student access services through university departments and/or off campus agencies.
+Another focus of the STOP Violence Program is to provide support and resources to students affected by violence.
+One resource is an on-campus advocate who can help a student access services through university departments and/or community agencies.
 Support is also offered by providing information to these students, their friends, and families, about the effects of domestic/relationship violence, stalking, or sexual assault.
-Office hours are 8 a.m. to 5 p.m. weekdays, (307)766-3296.
-For after hours emergencies, please call 766-STOP (STOP Violence Hotline) or 745-3556 (the Albany County Safe Project).
+Walk-in hours are 10 a.m. to 4 p.m. weekdays, (307)766-3296.
+For after hours emergencies, please call 745-3556 (the Albany County Safe Project).

 Student Conduct, Rights and Responsibilities: The Trustees, as a governing body of the university, are charged with the statutory duty and authority to make all rules and regulations including the administrative responsibility to regulate and control whatever conduct and behavior of the members of the university community impedes, obstructs, or threatens the achievement of the educational goals and mission of the university.
 The university community, in order to function in an orderly and creative manner, ascribes to a code of conduct to which the student must adhere.
 This information, entitled UW Student Code of Conduct, is distributed to each student who is granted admission to the university.
 This information and other university regulations are published in order to inform students of their rights and responsibilities and the minimum ethical standard of conduct expected of them as members of the university community.
-Additional copies of this information may be obtained at th Dean of Students Office, from the assistant dean of students for judicial affairs, or on the web.
+Additional copies of this information may be obtained at th Dean of Students Office or on the web.